 Standing Out, Not Fitting In

-A run-of-the-mill restaurant might not make the front page of the local news site, but there’s also less chance that someone will slag it off in print, or on a review site.
+A run-of-the-mill restaurant might not make the front page of the local news.
+But there’s also less chance that someone will slag it off in print, or on a review site.
 Sure, the food may not being anything to write home about, but you won’t get sick if you choose the Seafood Special.
 But being seen as “meh” isn’t enough any longer.

-The problem is that, while the food might well be “OK, I guess…” it’s not exceptional enough to get you to post a review on Yelp, or post a picture of your main course on Facebook.
-You won’t recant the story of the fantastic service that you got from your waiter, the reason why the walls are painted with pink stripes, or the collection of Zippo lighters in a cabinet by the washrooms – or whatever the Stand Out features are.
+The problem is that, while the food might well be “OK, I guess…” it’s not exceptional enough to get you to post a review on Yelp, or have someone post a picture of your main course on Facebook.
+You won’t have anyone recant the story of the fantastic service their got from their waitress, the reason why the walls are painted with pink stripes, or the back story of the collection of Zippo lighters in a cabinet by the washrooms.

-Instead, you get Average.
-Acceptable service, conventional decor, decent-enough food, but nothing that’s going to stop traffic.
-It’s no wonder that all the restaurants in the area are finding business tough: They’re all seen as shades of gray.
+Instead, you give your customers Average.
+Acceptable service, conventional decor, decent-enough food – but nothing that’s going to stop traffic.
+It’s no wonder that the restaurants in the area are finding business tough: They’re all seen as shades of gray.

 Not “Standing Out” Is Risky

-OK, so if playing it safe is risky, and Standing Out is the only option, how do you know what ideas are going to work and which are going to tank?
+OK, so if playing it safe is risky, and Standing Out is the only option, how do you know in advance what ideas are going to work and which are going to tank?

 One thing’s for sure: “Average” is the new “Risky.”